 Full of fluff and chonk, Bazooka is one cat whose story isn’t exactly what it seems.
 It only takes one look to know this oversized ginger tabby is something special.
 Tipping the scales at a whopping 35 pounds, Bazooka is impossible to miss.
 He arrived at the Wake County SPCA last week, and his picture has captured thousands of hearts.
 But despite what it looks like, SPCA staff doesn’t want his growing number of fans to jump to conclusions about his past.

 Bazooka made his grand arrival at the Wake County SPCA in about as regal a way as possible.
-He was escorted into the building by not one, but two personal chauffeurs.
+It took not one, but two personal chauffeurs to escort him into the building.
 It took two people to handle his substantial heft, you see.

 He ended up at the shelter after staff came across his picture from a transfer partner about two hours away.
 The five-year-old kitty ended up homeless after his elderly owner passed away.
 SPCA spokesperson Darci Vanderslik told ABC 7 News,